Buying Your First Car

 Rather than buying a car alone, consider sharing the expense with a sibling, partner, or friend.
 Insurance costs for two drivers may be higher than for one, but the reduction in running costs is likely to cancel this out.

 Parents may also be willing to lend the money required to buy the car, or guarantee loan payments for a hire purchase agreement.

-A brand new car loses a huge percentage of its value as soon as you drive it out of the garage forecourt.
-A far more economical choice is to buy nearly new or ex-demonstration models, which do not depreciate as quickly but are still almost new and are still under manufacturer’s warranty.
+A brand-new car loses a huge percentage of its value as soon as you drive it out of the garage forecourt.
+A far more economical choice is to buy nearly new or ex-demonstration models that don't depreciate as quickly, but are still almost new and are still under manufacturer’s warranty.